tylert/tylert.github.io/source/hardware_stuff/durgod_keyboards.rst

     Found DFU: [0483:df11] ver=2200, devnum=61, cfg=1, intf=0, path="1-4", alt=1, name="@Option Bytes  /0x1FFFF800/01*016 e", serial="FFFFFFFEFFFF"
     Found DFU: [0483:df11] ver=2200, devnum=61, cfg=1, intf=0, path="1-4", alt=0, name="@Internal Flash  /0x08000000/064*0002Kg", serial="FFFFFFFEFFFF"

+WARNING:  If you see no "Found DFU" lines, your keyboard is not in DFU mode.

 Download a firmware from the keyboard to a file::

     $ dfu-util --upload foo.bin --alt 0 --dfuse-address 0x08000000